 5) Have a pretend interview

-- Ask a parent or a friend to role play with you.
+- Ask a parent or a friend to role play with you in person and/or on the internet.
 Pretend they are interviewing you for a job.
 Imagine the kinds of questions you might be asked by your future employer.

 - Practicing will help you feel prepared and confident.